Kristin Swanson (department head)

 The requirements for the religion major and minor are listed below.
-Students planning to major or minor in religion should consult with faculty in the department; preseminary students should also consult with campus pastors.
+Students planning to major or minor in religion should consult with faculty in the department; pre-ministry students should also consult with College Ministries and the Religion department’s pre-ministry resource person.

 Writing: Because critical thinking and communication depend on this skill, most religion courses require writing.
-Departmental offerings in religion numbered 300 and higher (excluding REL 380 and 381) involve intensive writing.
+Departmental offerings in religion numbered 300 and higher (excluding REL 380 and 381) involve intensive writing, and REL 485 fulfills the Writing requirement.
 Religion majors, therefore, will fulfill this general requirement by completing the major.

 An introduction to the academic study of biblical literature with an emphasis on selected writings, themes, and methods of interpretation.
 Students will also become familiar with extra-biblical sources (textual and archaeological) which contribute to understanding the Bible in its historical, socio-economic, theological, and literary contexts.
 Students who earn credit for REL 101 may not earn credit for REL 111 or REL 112.